pthiem/fortnite-matchmaker-issues/README.md

 # Fortnite Matchmaker Issues

-This repository is for storing issues for the Fortnite Creative Practice 1v1 Ranked Matchmaker service (https://fortnite-matchmaker.herokuapp.com).
+This repository is for storing issues for the Fortnite Creative Practice 1v1 Ranked Matchmaker service.

+The service is at https://fortnite-matchmaker.herokuapp.com.

 Please log issues at https://github.com/pthiem/fortnite-matchmaker-issues/issues.